On the Sauna page, I said:

 The other chap's position had probably been firmed up under this opposition.
 He claimed that a willingness to be nude with another person was evidence of an open and honest relationship.
 In fact, he maintained, it was an essential aspect of such a relationship: if you could not be nude with a fellow Christian, this proved you had a problem in your relationship with them.

 Sadly, and much to their joint dismay, I had to say I thought they were both wrong.
-I failed to provide any reconciliation, and as far as I know the two never learned to see eye to eye on the subject.
+I tried to talk to each of them about their beliefs, their reasoning, and their use of Scripture, but neither really wanted to discuss the subject.
+I failed to provide any reconciliation, and as far as I know the two never learned to see eye to eye on this matter.

 It soon became an academic issue.
 Some people moved on, and the management of the sauna suite decided that people ought to wear costumes all the time in mixed sessions.
 The Saturday night social group in the sauna had completely broken up, so I started to sauna in the men-only sessions, and rediscovered how much nicer it is to be able to sauna without a piece of damp, clammy cloth wrapped round your middle.